-Thousands of kids and teens all over this country this school holidays are spending hours each day gaming.
+Thousands of kids and teens all over the country this school holidays are spending hours each day gaming.
 It’s not surprising.
-As a society we’ve introduced a set of humans with partially formed brains (and willpower skills) to a highly addictive, satisfying and fascinating activity and naturally enough they are having trouble turning it off.
+As a society we’ve introduced a set of humans with partially formed brains (and willpower skills) - children - to a highly addictive, satisfying and fascinating activity.
+Naturally enough they are having trouble turning it off.

-But of course we know that it’s not healthy for young people to be on screens 24/7.
+Of course we know that it’s not healthy for young people to be on screens 24/7.
 But if they can’t limit their own use - this means parents and carers have to take charge.
-But this is tough too.
+This is tough.
 Dealing with technology use for parents can be exhausting, worrying, constant and tiring.
 You’re not alone.

 There are many strategies to help kids and teens with their tech use.
-Positive communication is at the foundation however of all the most successful strategies.
-Of course, communication is easier said than done.
+Positive communication is at the foundation of all the most successful strategies.
+However, communication is easier said than done.

 PS, it’s a rare young person who will want to answer all of these questions in one sitting.
 Just pick a couple to ask and work your way through the list over the next few days.

-hat do you think you learn /what skills do you improve from your gaming/watching online video?
-What areas of your brain do you feel are working?
+What do you think you learn /what skills do you improve from your gaming/watching online video?
+What areas of your brain do you feel are working when you are gaming?

 (Hint - If they say “I don’t know”, ask about hand eye co-ordination, problem solving, visual scanning of the environment, reaction time/speed, reading skills, ability to work in a team etc).

 Do you think these skills help you in other areas of life?

 Does gaming/watching online video make it easier to relate to other kids/teens you know from school?
 Why or why not?